-At December 31, 2019, claim liabilities for the Property and Casualty segment amounted to \$322.0 million and represented 45.4% of the total consolidated claim liabilities and 17.2% of our total consolidated liabilities.
-Claims liabilities related to losses caused by Hurricanes Irma and Maria amount to approximately \$241.7 million.
+At December 31, 2020, claim liabilities for the Property and Casualty segment amounted to \$292.8 million and represented 37.2% of the total consolidated claim liabilities and 13.8% of our total consolidated liabilities.
+Claims liabilities related to losses caused by catastrophe events amounted to approximately \$216.1 million.

 Estimates of the ultimate cost of claims and loss-adjustment expenses of this segment are based largely on the assumption that past developments, with appropriate adjustments due to known or unexpected changes, are a reasonable basis on which to predict future events and trends, and involve a variety of actuarial techniques that analyze current experience, trends and other relevant factors.
-Property and casualty insurance claim liabilities are categorized and tracked by line of business.
+Property and Casualty insurance claim liabilities are categorized and tracked by line of business.
 Medical malpractice policies are written on a claims-made basis.
 Policies written on a claims-made basis require that claims be reported during the policy period.
 Other lines of business are written on an occurrence basis.
-Hurricane losses initially include the use of models from industry recognized firms having data, historical and current information about the events, to estimate ultimate losses.
+Hurricane losses initially include the use of models from industry recognized firms having data, historical and current information about the events to estimate ultimate losses.
 These estimates are supplemented by internal estimates of other costs deemed necessary to develop the ultimate losses.
-As loss information emerges, claims are separated between those with solid estimates and the remained claims.
+As loss information emerges, claims are separated between those with solid estimates and those for which we cannot make a reasonable estimate of ultimate cost of claim.
 Additional reserves are provided based on paid loss experience for unreported, potential development, and loss expenses.

 Individual case estimates for reported claims are established by a claims adjuster and are changed as new information becomes available during the course of handling the claim.
-Our property and casualty business, other than medical malpractice, is primarily short-tailed business, where losses (e.g. paid losses and case reserves) are generally reported quickly.
+Our Property and Casualty business, other than medical malpractice, is primarily a short-tailed business, where losses (e.g. paid losses and case reserves) are generally reported quickly.

 Claim reserve reviews are generally conducted on a quarterly basis, in light of continually updated information.
 Our actuary certifies reserves for both current and prior accident years using current claims data.
-These reviews incorporate a variety of actuarial methods, judgments, and analysis.
+These reviews incorporate a variety of actuarial methods, judgments and analysis.
 For each line of business, a variety of actuarial methods are used, with the final selections of ultimate losses that are appropriate for each line of business selected based on the current circumstances affecting that line of business.
 These selections incorporate input from management, particularly from the claims, underwriting and operations divisions, about reported loss cost trends and other factors, including the severity and frequency of such claims, that could affect the reserve estimates.

 Key assumptions are based on the consideration that past emergence of paid losses and case reserves is credible and likely indicative of future emergence and ultimate losses.
 A key assumption is the expected loss ratio for the current accident year.
-This expected loss ratio is generally determined through a review of the loss ratios of prior accident years and expected changes to earned pricing, loss costs, mix of business, and other factors that are expected to impact the loss ratio for the current accident year.
+This expected loss ratio is generally determined through a review of the loss ratios of prior accident years and expected changes to earned pricing, loss costs, mix of business and other factors that are expected to impact the loss ratio for the current accident year.
 Another key assumption is the development patterns for paid and reported losses (also referred to as the loss emergence and settlement patterns).
 The reserves for unreported claims for each year are determined after reviewing the indications produced by each actuarial projection method, which, in turn, rely on the expected paid and reported development patterns and the expected loss ratio for that year.